Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 Assembly
 ########

 A lot of languages aim for "no runtime overhead".
 But this is unattainable, even C structs and arrays have to use memcpy occasionally.
-Stroscot merely aims to be as fast as C, which in some sense limits Stroscot to C's abstractions.
-But it would be nice to do assembly directly as well so Stroscot can be even faster in some cases.
+Stroscot merely aims to be as fast as C, which means compiling to good C is sufficient.
+But C is somewhat restrictive and assembly can be faster in some cases, so it would be nice to do assembly directly as well.

 Architectures
 =============

 The first step in dealing with assembly is to decide which instruction set architectures to support.
 I couldn't find a list of processor architectures by popularity, but from `this quora answer <https://www.quora.com/What-kind-of-instruction-set-architecture-do-modern-processors-use>`__ and checking it by googling numbers of units sold for other random ISAs, the two primary architectures are x86-64 AMD64 (desktops) and ARMv8-A A64 (mobile devices).

-Others:
+Others to consider as well:

 * ARMv9-A A64: It's released, devices expected in 2022.
 Very similar to v8 so should be able to share the code.
 Verdict: on the roadmap
 * 32-bit ARM: Old phones, the Raspberry Pi Zero.
 The XML database is similar.
 Verdict: Contributor.
 * RISC-V: There are $100-ish dev boards listed at https://riscv.org/exchange/boards/.
 No non-dev systems yet.
 It's a relatively simple ISA, similar to ARM.
 Verdict: Contributor